shirleySHIi/COMM5940/Assignment4/README.md

 Assignment4

-<li><a href="http://dev-shirleyshi.pantheonsite.io/">Drupal page.</a></li>
+Hi Bernard, I changed the block in this template to the view, which contains four fields, and the menu was changed, you can see <li><a href="http://dev-shirleyshi.pantheonsite.io/">Drupal page </a></li> here.

 <br />

-Hi Bernard, I changed the block in this template to the view, which contains four fields.
-The menu was changed.
-And all content of the block as well menue can be edited, you can have a try.
+All content of the block as well menue can be edited, you can have a try.

 <br />

 You can login <li><a href="http://dev-shirleyshi.pantheonsite.io/user/login/">Here.</a></li>
 <br />
-Login name: Bernard
+Login name: Bernard <br />
-password: password
+Password: password

 <br />